Designated Responsible Officer: Fatima Qureshi

 On occasion, a child may seek AWA services and may not wish for their parents to know.
 On such occasions, consent will be sought by proxy from a responsible adult such as a school teacher or social worker.
 If a child is seeking support due to an emergency situation, their data will be received, stored, and processed in accordance to protect their vital interests.

 3. How we get your information

 This information will be provided to us by you and requested by an Aanchal officer.
 You may be providing this information verbally or in writing.

 It is possible that your details may be provided to Aanchal Women’s Aid by another agency such as the police or local authority on a referral form.
-Our referrals forms explicitly request that your consent is obtained for the referral and upon first contact, this will be confirmed with you.
+Our referrals forms explicitly request that your consent is obtained for the referral and upon the first contact, this will be confirmed with you.
 If consent was not obtained in advance, due to the nature of our work, we will contact you once to obtain consent.
-If you do not consent, due to the nature of our work and safeguarding responsibilities, we will only keep record of your name, your date of birth and the same information about any children or vulnerable persons in your care.
+If you do not consent, due to the nature of our work and safeguarding responsibilities, we will only keep a record of your name, your date of birth, and the same information about any children or vulnerable persons in your care.
 All other information will be deleted.